 - MATH 1213 (or 1103 or 1104 or 1214) (3 credit hours)

 - CHEM 1010 (3 credit hours)

 - Humanities Elective (3 credit hours)

-Applicants must achieve a minimum 2.75 GPA in those courses.
-For more information regarding GPA requirements, see the Summer 2020 Admission Guide.
+Applicants must achieve a minimum 2.75 GPA in those courses with a minimum C in all classes to advance in the program.
+For more information regarding GPA requirements, see the Fall 2022 Admission Guide.

 All courses in the MLT curriculum must be completed with a minimum grade of “C.”

-Admissions into the MLT program is based on GPA.
+Admission into the MLT program is based on GPA and performance in MLT specific courses.
 Seating is limited to 10 students.
 A student’s eligibility to apply is not a guarantee of acceptance into the clinical component of the MLT Program.

 The Medical Laboratory Technician Program achieved Accredited Status in Spring 2021 with the National Accrediting Agency for Clinical Laboratory Science (NAACLS), 5600 N. River Road, Suite 720, Rosemont, IL 60018, phone (773) 714-8880, fax (773) 714-8886, website: www.naacls.org.